tholmes59/recipe-finder-backend/README.md

 2. Clone the [frontend](https://github.com/tholmes59/recipe-finder-frontend) React/Redux repository
 3. Run `bundle install` in the terminal of the backend directory to install all app dependencies
 4. Run `rails s` in the terminal of the backend directory to start the Rails server
+5. Run `npm install` in the terminal of the frontend directory to make sure the latest version of NPM is installed
-5. Run `npm start` in the terminal of the frontend directory to run the app in the browser
+6. Run `npm start` in the terminal of the frontend directory to run the app in the browser

 ## License